Youth Travel 15-18 years of age

 • Can I go on a language trip if I have a medical condition or allergy?

 We do anything in our power for everyone to be able to go on the trip of their dreams.
 It is therefore important that you inform us if you have any illnesses, allergies or disabilities.
 With this information in mind we can find a solution that suits you the best.
-We have host families that have experience when it comes to diabetes and allergies etc. and who are well informed when it comes to medication, nutrition and the ways of living.

-Read more: Booking information
+Read more: Booking and payment

 • How does the cancellation and rebooking protection work?